PhilippBaranovskiy/telegram_api_javascript_library/README.md

 # telegram_api_javascript_library
-Telegram API library for Javascript
+Telegram API library for Javascript — UNDER DEVELOPMENT, please don't use it for awhile.